TraceCoder: Towards Traceable ICD Coding via Multi-Source Knowledge Integration: Abstract

 \section{Abstract}

-Automated International Classification of Diseases (ICD) coding assigns standardized diagnosis and procedure codes to clinical records, playing a critical role in healthcare systems.
-However, existing methods face challenges such as semantic gaps between clinical text and ICD codes, poor performance on rare and long-tail codes, and limited interpretability.
-To address these issues, we propose TraceCoder, a novel framework integrating multi-source external knowledge to enhance traceability and explainability in ICD coding.
-TraceCoder dynamically incorporates diverse knowledge sources, including UMLS, Wikipedia, and large language models (LLMs), to enrich code representations, bridge semantic gaps, and handle rare and ambiguous codes.
-It also introduces a hybrid attention mechanism to model interactions among labels, clinical context, and knowledge, improving long-tail code recognition and making predictions interpretable by grounding them in external evidence.
-Experiments on MIMIC-III-ICD9, MIMIC-IV-ICD9, and MIMIC-IV-ICD10 datasets demonstrate that TraceCoder achieves state-of-the-art performance, with ablation studies validating the effectiveness of its components.
-TraceCoder offers a scalable and robust solution for automated ICD coding, aligning with clinical needs for accuracy, interpretability, and reliability.
+Automated International Classification of Diseases (ICD) coding assigns standardized codes to clinical records, playing a critical role in healthcare systems.
+However, existing methods struggle with semantic gaps between clinical text and ICD codes, poor performance on rare codes, and limited interpretability.
+We propose TraceCoder, a framework that integrates multi-source external knowledge, including UMLS, Wikipedia, and large language models (LLMs), to enrich ICD code representations and provide traceable, evidence-based predictions.
+A hybrid attention mechanism is introduced to model interactions among labels, clinical context, and knowledge, improving long-tail code recognition and interpretability by grounding predictions in external evidence.
+Experiments on MIMIC-III-ICD9, MIMIC-IV-ICD9, and MIMIC-IV-ICD10 datasets demonstrate that TraceCoder achieves state-of-the-art performance, with ablation studies validating its components.
+TraceCoder offers a scalable, interpretable, and reliable solution for automated ICD coding, aligning with clinical needs for accuracy and traceability.